GOVERNANCE OF INTERNATIONAL REFUGEE PROTECTION: CHALLENGES IN EUROPE AND BEYOND

 Elif Süm, Bamberg Graduate School of Social Sciences

 Since the beginning of the ‘refugee crisis’ in 2011, Turkey has become an important international actor for cooperation in the field of migration.
-Despite the salience of the issue, the research on the external migration governance on the Turkish case was so far limited on the securitization aspect; especially on the asylum and migration policies that emphasize the efforts to manage irregular crossings to the EU.
+Despite the salience of the issue, the research on the EU’s external migration governance on the Turkish case was so mainly limited to the securitization aspect; especially on the asylum and migration policies that emphasize the efforts to manage irregular crossings to the EU.
 However, the aftermath of the EU-Turkey Statement, the distribution of the funding provided by the EU, success and efficiency of the projects that are being conducted, along with the degree of (non)compliance with rules and terms agreed upon the agreements remain highly unknown.
 In this respect, this study takes a multi-level perspective on the EU’s external migration governance approach to Turkey.
-It looks at the migration sector and tries to explain the extent to which EU norms and rules are successfully adopted and implemented at both local and national layers of governance, and in political and administrative practices.
-It examines the EU funded projects that have been conducted in sectors such as education, health, and socio-economic assistance.
-Based on the comprehensive fieldwork interviews, this paper presents an analysis of Turkey’s migration governance and maps out existing developments and challenges of the sectoral functional cooperation.
+It looks at the migration sector and tries to explain the extent to which the development aid provided by the EU through the Facility for Refugees in Turkey (FRIT) is used efficiently at both national and local layers of governance, and what this sort of new cooperation means for the EU-Turkey relations.
+Based on the fieldwork interviews, this paper presents an analysis of Turkey’s migration governance and maps out existing developments together with the main challenges of the sectoral functional cooperation between these two actors.

 A silent shout under a system of international (de)protection: timelines, space and a positioning